-Upper cervical chiropractors in Michigan, such as our team at Balanced Health Chiropractic Center of West Michigan, provide care for migraine patients.
+Upper cervical chiropractors in Michigan, such as our team at Balanced Health Chiropractic Center of West Michigan, provide care for different migraine types as we aim to help as many patients as we can.

 Migraines are a neurological condition.
 They are more than just severe headaches.
 The Migraine Research Foundation reports that 39 million Americans have migraines.
 A genetic factor seems to play a role in migraine development for some people, but not for all migraine sufferers.